Month: December 2018

 Full Circle: The final curtain…

-On most of our workshop weekends, we offer a ‘greeting of the dawn’ at one of the ancient sites.
-The winter workshops are perfect for this as the sun rises so much later, but as we are at the mercy of the season, the weather and the time local hotels serve breakfast, these are always optional.
-Usually we…
+Sue concludes the story of our Penrith weekend The Silent Eye On most of our workshop weekends, we offer a ‘greeting of the dawn’ at one of the ancient sites.
+The winter workshops are perfect for this as the sun rises so much later, but as we are at the mercy of the season, the weather and the time local hotels serve breakfast, these … Read More Full Circle: The final curtain…

 Full Circle: Long Meg